Skip to main content

 How can my story make a difference?

 Many people with a rare or genetic disease struggle with medical costs.
-Families USA has created a storybank initiative to encourage people to share their experiences of dealing with the healthcare system.
+Families USA has created a form that allows people to share their experiences of dealing with the healthcare system.
 They are looking for stories of success as well as stories that illustrate the need for further improvements in the healthcare system.
 Families USA is a national nonprofit organization that works to promote high-quality, affordable health care for all Americans.

 Are there resources for those who live outside the United States?